SiGiL-Cpp/CppCraft/pages/02-types.md

 where it says "no initialization is performed".
 ```

 This is not a bug of a language but a feature.
-A core-design principe of C++ is:
+A core-design principle of C++
-"Pay for what you use".
+is: "Pay for what you use".

 Maybe we will set the values of these variables later, from the user input, and
 thus, it doesn't matter which value they had initially.
 In this case, making the